russdam/swift-sqlcipher/README.md

 ### SchemaChanger

-Version 0.14.0 introduces `SchemaChanger`, an alternative API to perform more complex migrations such as renaming columns.
+The `SchemaChanger` is an alternative API to perform more complex migrations such as renaming columns.
 These operations work with all versions of SQLite but use SQL statements such as `ALTER TABLE RENAME COLUMN` when available.